-Payroll security involves taking steps to ensure that sensitive company and employee information aren’t compromised by employees or outside actors, like hackers.
-Common sources of payroll security issues include time sheet fraud, pay rate alterations, and data breaches—though the exact nature of these problems varies by the type of business.
+Payroll security involves taking steps to ensure that sensitive company and employee information isn’t compromised by employees or outside actors, like hackers.
+Common sources of payroll security issues include time sheet fraud, pay rate alterations, and data breaches—though the exact nature of these varies by the type of business.

-1. Train Employees on How to Use Your Payroll System
+1. Train Employees How to Use Your Payroll System

 Training all new and current employees on the proper use of your business’ payroll system helps everyone understand built-in security features.
-It’s also an opportunity to train relevant employees on additional steps that must be taken to protect company data and employee records, such as Social Security numbers, addresses, and other sensitive information.
+It’s also an opportunity to train relevant employees on additional steps that must be taken to protect sensitive company data and employee records such as Social Security numbers and addresses.
 For that reason, payroll training efforts should clearly describe your company’s procedures and make sure all relevant employees have access to them.

-2. Include Payroll in the Business’ Security Measures
+2. Include Payroll in the Business’ Security Strategy

 Just as your business’ payroll procedures should be published in relevant training materials, payroll security is an important part of the business’ security measures.
 Including payroll processes in your security strategy makes relevant policies accessible to employees and makes it easier to integrate all of the company’s security measures and avoid gaps or other weaknesses.
 Helpful internal measures that can combat payroll fraud include: